badlogic/marioslab-site/site/posts/jitterbugs/index.bt.md

 This slight distortion is not noticeable on a high-res output display.
 Applying this to our 320x240 pixel world would require a 1280x960 framebuffer.
 Pretty OK.

-### FIR filtering the frame time
+### IIR filtering the frame time
 Scott Lembcke of [https://chipmunk-physics.net/](Chipmunk Physics) fame chimed in over on Mastodon.
-FIR filters may be a better way than averaging to tame fluctuating frame times:
+IIR filters may be a better way than averaging to tame fluctuating frame times:

 --markdown-end
 <center><img src="fir.png"  style="max-width: 80%; margin-bottom: 1em;"></center>